This summer, San Francisco offers a variety of fun things to do with kids, all free.

 During the Gold Rush, Wells Fargo bank also operated stagecoaches that transported gold from gold fields in the mountains to San Francisco.

 In the museum, check out this hundred year old stagecoach, bowls of gold flakes, gold coins from the San Francisco mint, gold scales, and strong boxes.
-Take the reins to drive a stagecoach (start, stop, how to turn) or try sending messages in Morse code on a telegraph key.
+Take the reins to drive a stagecoach (start, stop, how to turn), feel like a passenger on an overland route in a simulated bumpy stagecoach ride, write your ticket, pack your suitcase, or try sending messages in Morse code on a telegraph key.

-Museum is open Monday to Friday, 420 Montgomery St. in the Embarcadero neighborhood.
+Museum is open Monday to Friday, 10am to 5pm, 420 Montgomery St. in the Embarcadero neighborhood.

 Lands End Coastal Trail